mohamadalinzm/laraserve/ReadMe.md

 $agent = User::find(1);
 $client = User::find(2);

-$agent->agentAppointments;
+$agent->agentReservations;
-$client->clientAppointments;
+$client->clientReservations;
 ```

-This will retrieve all appointments for the specified agent and client.
+This will retrieve all reservations for the specified agent and client.

 ## Configuration

-The package's configuration file is located at `config/appointment.php`.
+The package's configuration file is located at `config/laraserve.php`.
 You can modify this file to customize the package's behavior.

 ## License